MicrosoftDocs/Hololens/hololens/hololens2-support.md

 ### Help with Technical Support for your Hololens 2

 - Get HoloLens 2 programming help from the community at [Microsoft Q&A](#post-a-question-on-microsoft-qa)
-- Create a support request for HoloLens 2 programming, HoloLens 2 device including hardware, usage & configuration at [Mixed Reality Technical Support](https://aka.ms/mrsupport)
+- Create a support request for HoloLens 2 or Immersive headset programming, HoloLens 2 device including hardware, usage & configuration at [Mixed Reality Technical Support](https://aka.ms/mrsupport)

 ### Help with Commercial Store Support for your HoloLens 2